 The individual's safety and wellbeing must be monitored at all times therefore physical intervention should never happen in a 1:1 situation.

 Positive/Safe Touch

-We are aware that touch is sometimes necessary as well as therapeutic.
+As a Mentally Healthy and Trauma Informed Organisation we are aware that touch is sometimes necessary as well as therapeutic.

 Touching a pupil might be proper or necessary: